How and Why Lights Attract Fish

 Above Water Lights

-Most dock builders now prefer the use of above water lights such as our DockPro 3500 and DockPro 16000.
-Above water lights require no maintenance and still attract just as many fish as the underwater lights do.
-Above water lights not only attract fish to your dock, but also aesthetically pleasing.
+ALL of the electrical contractors and dock builders we sell lights too, now only install Above Water Lights such as our DockPro 4500-X3, DockPro 16,000, and DockPro 26,000.
+Above water lights require no maintenance and still attract just as many fish as the underwater lights.
+Above water lights not only attract fish to your dock, but they are also aesthetically pleasing at night.
 Above water lights can be used to not only illuminate the surrounding water but also above water structures and boats.